Introduction to Python

 ('item0', 1, True, 3.3, 'ITEM4', True)

-What you can do is to delete the entire tuple
+What can be done is to delete the complete tuple

 del tuplaif 'tupla' not in locals():print("tupla eliminada")